 You can download Amazon Prime rentals, but only on phones, tablets, and Fire devices, not on PC or Mac.
 Rentals last 30 days to start, 48 hours after pressing play, and downloads expire along with them.
-If you need more flexibility, some users turn to third-party tools to save a copy, but these should only be used for personal offline viewing and deleted once your rental ends.
+If you need more flexibility, it’s often better to plan ahead on a supported device or consider purchasing the title instead of renting, so you stay fully within Amazon’s rules.

 Not long ago, I rented a movie on Amazon Prime before a train ride.
 I thought downloading it meant I could watch whenever I wanted.
 Turns out, once I pressed play, a timer started ticking.
 By the time I picked it up again a couple of days later, the file had already expired.